Advanced Computer Science - MSc

 Excellent industry links include the British Computer Society (BCS), the Chartered Institute for IT, and we have worked on several collaborative projects with businesses.
 For example, we developed innovative data mining processes to allow Bentley Motors Ltd, the global automotive company, to exploit the value hidden in the data it owns and collects.
 We are also members of The Virtual Cuneiform Tablet Reconstruction Project, an international project to support virtual access to artefacts featuring cuneiform, humankind’s earliest writing.

-Through the School’s Employment Steering Group, we are fortunate in that a number of companies, both large and small, local and international, are able to provide work placements, guest lectures, project briefs and feedback on the latest industry trends to ensure course content remains relevant and up-to-date up.
-Membership in 2021/22 includes representatives from Synectics Solutions Ltd, Powelectrics, SSE Enterprise Energy Solutions, Santander, Caja Ltd, and Hildebrand Technology Limited.
+We have also been fortunate over the years that a number of companies, both large and small, local and international, have been able to provide work placements, project briefs and feedback on the latest industry trends to ensure course content remains relevant and up-to-date up.
+These have included representatives from Synectics Solutions Ltd, Powelectrics, SSE Enterprise Energy Solutions, Santander, Caja Ltd, and Hildebrand Technology Limited.

 Teaching team includes: